Scooletz/blog.scooletz.com-posts/2018-10-08-enzyme-digesting-even-faster.md

 author: scooletz
 permalink: /2018/10/08/enzyme-digesting-even-faster/
 nocomments: true
-image: /img/2018/10/enzyme.jpg
+image: /img/2018/10/enzyme.png
-categories: []
+categories: ["dotnet", "performance", "serialization"]
-tags: ["performance", "serialization"]
+tags: ["dotnet", "performance", "serialization"]
-imported: true
+whitebackgroundimage: true
 ---

 In the previous post I shared information related to a project I'm spending my spare time on.
 It's [Enzyme](http://blog.scooletz.com/2018/10/01/enzyme-an-experimental-serializer-for-modern-net/), a new serializer for modern .NET.
 It's not OSSed yet, but still, I wanted to share some finding and improvements (yep, it can be even better).
 In this post I'll one optimization that I made that made Enzyme even faster.